What is Hatha Yoga?

 Sivananda Yoga, Ashtanga Vinyasa Yoga, Iyengar Yoga, and Vinyasa Krama are four systems of Hatha Yoga taught at La Source.
 Each system has developed through a specific lineage: the first through Sivananda Saraswati of Rishikesh by his disciple Swami Vishnudevananda and the last three through Krishnamacharya of Mysore by his disciples Pattabhi Jois, BKS Iyengar and Srivatsa Ramaswami respectively.

-There are many more Hatha Yoga systems which are either named after the master of that hatha system or after a yogic concept to set it apart: Siddha, Kriya, Kundalini to name a few.
+There are many more Hatha Yoga systems which are either named after the master of that hatha system or after a yogic concept to set it apart.

 Where you find classes generically named “hatha yoga”, the teacher is either not certified through a specific lineage or is certified but chooses not to adhere to that lineage’s structured sequencing of yoga postures.
-If you currently take hatha yoga classes, it is worth asking the teacher what lineage is the teaching primarily based upon for future reference should you choose to go deeper into a specific lineage.
+The teacher may wish to come up with his/her own sequence of the classic postures or create a sequence that will suit the specific needs of the students.